ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 ---
-title: The vimtex Plugin \| Setting Up Vim for LaTeX Part 2
+title: A VimTeX Plugin Guide \| Vim and LaTeX Series Part 4
 ---
-# First steps with the VimTeX plugin
+# Getting started with the VimTeX plugin

-## About the series
 This is part four in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article describes the excellent [VimTeX plugin](https://github.com/lervag/vimtex/), a modular Vim and Neovim plugin that implements a host of useful features for writing LaTeX files.